pratham-aggr/Rebooting-Friends/README.md

 Welcome to the **Rebooting Friends** project!

-## Project Overview

-Firstly I used **Pandas** to clean and manipulate the dataset, identifying the most experienced directors and writers of *Friends* based on the number of episodes they contributed to.
+### Analyzing the Impact of Directors on Episode Ratings and Viewership in *Friends*

+In this analysis, we explore the contributions of the most experienced directors and writers in *Friends*, using **Pandas** for data cleaning and manipulation.

+#### Most Experienced Directors and Writers
-- The most experienced directors are **Gary Halvorson** and **Kevin S. Bright**.
+- The most experienced directors: **Gary Halvorson** and **Kevin S. Bright**.
-- The most experienced writers (story & teleplay) are **Ted Cohen** and **Andrew Reich**.
+- The most experienced writers: **Ted Cohen** and **Andrew Reich**.

-But then tried to compare  **Gary Halvorson** and **Kevin S. Bright**  based on the mean_rating of episodes. the average rating of episodes that Gary actually directed was 8.4, but the set of episodes he might have directed with additional opportunities (representing his potential as a director) could have had a higher or lower average rating.
-By looking at a data set of Friends episodes directed by Gary, we are only looking at a sample from a larger population. there fore i conducted bootstraping estimate each director's mean episode rating in the population based on their mean episode in the sample using bootstrapping. then I computed 99% confidence interval
+#### Comparing Gary Halvorson and Kevin S. Bright: Episode Ratings

+We compared the **average ratings** of episodes directed by Gary and Kevin:

+- Kevin's episodes have an average rating of **8.6**.
+- Gary's episodes have an average rating of **8.4**.

+To account for potential variability, I used **bootstrapping** to estimate the mean rating for the population of episodes each director could have directed.
+I also calculated the **99% confidence intervals (CIs)** for the mean ratings.

+The results showed that while Kevin's episodes are generally rated higher, there is some overlap in the CIs.
+This suggests that Gary's episodes could perform just as well under different circumstances.

+#### Hypothesis Testing: Are the Ratings of Kevin's and Gary's Episodes Different?

+To statistically compare the ratings, I conducted a hypothesis test with the following:

+- **Null Hypothesis (H₀)**: The mean rating of Kevin’s episodes equals the mean rating of Gary’s episodes.
+- **Alternative Hypothesis (H₁)**: The mean ratings of Kevin’s and Gary’s episodes are different.

+The result of the test revealed that **0 does not lie within the confidence interval for the difference in ratings** ([0.0627, 0.4682]).
+Therefore, we reject the null hypothesis and conclude that Kevin’s episodes are rated significantly higher than Gary’s.

+#### Comparing Viewership of Gary and Kevin's Episodes

+Applying the same bootstrapping technique to **viewership** data, I found that Kevin’s episodes also attract more views than Gary's, suggesting that Kevin’s episodes perform better both in terms of ratings and viewership.

+### Conclusion: Which Director is Better for the Reboot?

+Based on these analyses:
+- **Kevin S. Bright** directs episodes with higher ratings and more viewership than **Gary Halvorson**.
+- While there is overlap in the confidence intervals for episode ratings, Kevin's episodes tend to outperform Gary's.

+These insights suggest that involving Kevin in the reboot may lead to higher ratings and greater viewership.
+However, Gary’s episodes might still perform well under different conditions.

 ---
 ### Hypothesis Test: Proportion of Lines Spoken by Male vs. Female Main Characters in *Friends*  👩⚖️🧑